Anup8777/AutonomousReferee/README.md

   </p>

-- Ask for permission for using the security cameras.
+- Ask for permission for using the surveillance cameras at the Robotics Lab.
-  You may contact with Ömür Arslan (o.arslan@tue.nl) to ask for the permission.
+  You may contact Ömür Arslan (o.arslan@tue.nl) to ask for the permission.
 - Get in touch with MSD2021.
 - Get in touch with Matthias Briegel<br />
   Matthias is the person who has previously worked on developing AutoRef system and he may share some interesting ideas for the development of the AutoRef system. (matthias_briegel@hotmail.com)